ggml-org/llama.vscode/README.md

 ## Requirements
 A running llama.cpp server is needed.
 No matter if it is local or remote.
 How to make a llama server running:
-- Download the release files for your OS from https://github.com/ggerganov/llama.cpp/releases and extract them
-- Download file Qwen2.5-Coder-1.5B.Q8_0.gguf from https://huggingface.co/ggml-org/Qwen2.5-Coder-1.5B-Q8_0-GGUF/blob/main/qwen2.5-coder-1.5b-q8_0.gguf and put it in the same folder as the extracted files.
+Download file qwen2.5-coder-1.5b-q8_0.gguf from https://huggingface.co/ggml-org/Qwen2.5-Coder-1.5B-Q8_0-GGUF/blob/main/qwen2.5-coder-1.5b-q8_0.gguf and put it in the same folder as the extracted files.
-- In the extracted files folder run:

 For Windows
-llama-server.exe -m Qwen2.5-Coder-1.5B.Q8_0.gguf -c 2048
-or if you have Nvidia GPUs and have downloaded latest cuda llama-server.exe -m Qwen2.5-Coder-1.5B.Q8_0.gguf -c 2048 --n-gpu-layers 99
+Download the release files for Windows from https://github.com/ggerganov/llama.cpp/releases and extract them In the extracted files folder put the model qwen2.5-coder-1.5b-q8_0.gguf and run: llama-server.exe -m qwen2.5-coder-1.5b-q8_0.gguf -c 2048 or if you have Nvidia GPUs and have downloaded latest cuda llama-server.exe -m qwen2.5-coder-1.5b-q8_0.gguf -c 2048 --n-gpu-layers 99

+For Mac
+brew install llama.cpp
+llama-server --model qwen2.5-coder-1.5b-q8_0.gguf -c 2048

-For Mac and Linux
+For Linux
+Download the release files for Windows from https://github.com/ggerganov/llama.cpp/releases and extract them.
+In the extracted files folder put the model qwen2.5-coder-1.5b-q8_0.gguf and run:
-./server --model Qwen2.5-Coder-1.5B.Q8_0.gguf -c 2048
+./server --model qwen2.5-coder-1.5b-q8_0.gguf -c 2048
-or for using GPUs (drivers for the GPUs should be available) ./server --model Qwen2.5-Coder-1.5B.Q8_0.gguf -c 2048 --n-gpu-layers 99
+or for using GPUs (drivers for the GPUs should be available) ./server --model qwen2.5-coder-1.5b-q8_0.gguf -c 2048 --n-gpu-layers 99

 If you have better hardware (GPUs) you could use bigger models from https://huggingface.co/ggml-org like qwen2.5-coder-3b-q8_0.gguf , qwen2.5-coder-7b-q8_0.gguf  or qwen2.5-coder-14b-q8_0.gguf .